cortexsystems/cortex-app-tutorial/README.md

 });
 ```

-Inside the `cortex-ready` handler, the first thing apps generally do is to read the runtime config:
+Inside the `cortex-ready` handler, the first thing apps generally do is read the runtime config:

 ```javascript
 window.Cortex.app.getConfig().then(function(config) {